 - Advanced manufacturing processes (casting, forming, additive manufacturing, and multi-material manufacturing)

-- Lightweight design and integrated computational materials engineering (ICME)
+- Integrated computational materials engineering (ICME) and lightweight applications

-Dr. Luo’s research has been recognized through Best Paper awards from TMS, SAE and AFS (American Foundry Society), CALPHAD journal and Journal of Magnesium and Alloys.
-He has received Application Awards from AFS, North American Die Casting Association (NADCA) and International Magnesium Association (IMA).
+Dr. Luo’s research has been recognized through Best Paper and Editor Choice awards from TMS, SAE and AFS (American Foundry Society), CALPHAD Journal, Journal of Phase Equilibria and Diffusion and Journal of Magnesium and Alloys.
+He has received Application awards from AFS, North American Die Casting Association (NADCA) and International Magnesium Association (IMA).